Secure coding and AI – Not always best friends

 You need to remember that an AI agent is an inferrer, it’s not something deterministic like a code compiler.
 This means that an AI agent will choose the most likely next part (or token, if you like) to generate for the programming code.
 One of the reasons why an agent does not always write secure code is that an AI agent is trained on many public code samples that are freely available in technical articles on the Internet.

 These code samples are often used to demonstrate a particular coding technique or programming concept, and are often for demonstration purposes only.
 They provide some tutorials on how to get started quickly, using less secure things like shared access keys and not implementing fine-grained authorization control.
 These articles don’t pay attention to secure coding techniques because they want to explain a particular concept.
-Things like security by design en zero trust architecture (“never trust, always verify”)
+Things like security by design and zero trust architecture (“never trust, always verify”) are left out to focus on the concept at hand.

 OWASP Top 10 Web Application Security Risks